UBC-MDS/DSCI_522_Group_302/README.md

 docker run --rm -v /$(pwd):/home/DSCI_522_Group_302 v5y8/group_302_environment make -C /home/DSCI_522_Group_302 all
 ```

-3. Toreset the repo to a clean slate, , run the following command at the command line/terminal from the root directory of this project:
+3. To reset the repo to a clean slate, run the following command at the command line/terminal from the root directory of this project:

 ```
 docker run --rm -v /$(pwd):/home/DSCI_522_Group_302 v5y8/group_302_environment make -C /home/DSCI_522_Group_302 clean
 ```

 ### Method 2: Using Make

-This method require all dependencies below to be installed before running the analysis.
-Run the following command in the terminal at the root directory of this project (script takes 15-20 minutes to fully execute):
+This method requires all dependencies listed below to be installed before running the analysis.
+Run the following command in the terminal at the root directory of this project to replicate the analysis:

 ```
 make all